 As a new parent, how many times did a relative or friend ask ‘And how well are you sleeping?’
 Not well.

-But isn’t that normal for a tiny baby who needs to feed frequently, be changed frequently and don’t develop the ability to transition between sleep cycles?
+It’s completely normal for a tiny baby who needs to feed frequently.
+Normal that a tiny baby who needs to be changed frequently will also wake frequently?
+Infants don’t develop the ability to transition between sleep cycles until at least 6 months old, so frequent waking normal?
 The typical infant sleep cycle is 30-50minutes.
 From the age of 6 months old, some babies will settle between sleep cycles… but not all.

 Babies are meant to wake.
 And they are meant to wake frequently.